isaacchien/spark-movie-recommender/README.md

-# spark-movie-recommender
+# Spark Movie Recommender

-This is a user-based collaborative filtering for recommending movies from the MovieLens datasets.
+Collaborative filtering for recommending movies from the MovieLens datasets.

+## Getting Started
 Task 1
 A model-based colllaborative filtering recommendation system using Spark MLlib.

 Task 2
-A user-based collaborative filtering recommendation system.
+A user-based CF Recommendation system using Spark and Pearson correlations to compare users.

+Run each task with arguments <rating file> and <testing file>

+The dataset is from MovieLens: https://grouplens.org/datasets/movielens/ You may use ratings.csv with testing.csv for a large testcase or ratings_small.csv with testing_small.csv for a small testcase.

 ### Prerequisites
-Scala 2.10
+Scala 2.10+
-Spark 1.6.1
+Spark 1.6.1+